 - Extensive cloud infrastructure.
 We have established industry-leading cloud infrastructure which is fundamental to our cloud platform.
-As of December 31, 2019, we had a data center and CDN node network with more than 73,000 servers throughout China and in six other countries and regions and achieved exabyte-level storage capacity. - Cutting-edge cloud products.
+As of December 31, 2019, we had 40 data centers with more than 73,000 servers in China and six other countries and regions and achieved exabyte-level storage capacity, approximately 700 gigabytes of BGP bandwidth, over 50 terabytes of CDN bandwidth, and more than 500 CDN nodes. - Cutting-edge cloud products.
 Our cloud platform is architected specifically to enable enterprises such as internet companies to operate their business in a flexible and distributed manner.
 As one of the first movers serving internet customers, we have cultivated proprietary cloud technology and successfully commercialized our technological capabilities through a variety of superior products. - Well-architected industry-specific solutions.
 Based on the variety of cloud products, we have designed various industry-specific solutions that can unleash the full potential of our infrastructure resources and add value to our customers.
 Leveraging our profound industry insights, we have strategically expanded our footprints into selected and fast-growing verticals as first-movers and have established a leading market position through relentless execution.
-As of the date of this prospectus, we have designed over 120 industry-specific solutions.
+As of the date of this prospectus, we have designed over 110 industry-specific solutions.